 MCS students come from Muskegon as well as Grand Haven, Whitehall, Fruitport and other outlying areas and represent a wide range of economic levels.
 We have a minority representation of approximately 25%, roughly the same as Muskegon County.
 This provides a valuable opportunity for our students to recognize the truth of the fact that Jesus died for all of us, and is pleased when we live, learn and worship together.

 MCS also has approximately 60 different churches represented by its student body!

 We seek to foster a diverse community in the area of student ability as well.
 MCS offers a range of Educational Support Services, including our Passport to Learn Program for gifted and talented students.

 MCS seeks to help those who need extra assistance to make full use of their talents.
 We coordinate our Title I and Gifted and Talented programs through our Academic Support Office.

 At Muskegon Christian School, we truly believe that education should be an adventure!
 Kids were never meant to sit in desks all day.
 They should explore, discover, build, question, and of course, play!
 A typical classroom at MCS includes all those things.
 We incorporate Project Based Learning initiatives throughout our curriculum to challenge our students to work together and problem solve.
 We offer a Spanish Immersion program along with our traditional English program to not only build language skills but broaden cultural awareness and sensitivity.
 Technology is integrated into the curriculum K- 6th.
 MCS is focused on preparing our students to be servant leaders, learning real life skills to become global leaders.

-WMCS: Our Schools are Better Together
+West Michigan Christian Schools (WMCS) are Better Together

 - Muskegon Christian School (PK-6)